MoodIOS/boredom/README.md

 # Group Project - ActivityFinder

-ActivityFinder(temp name) is going to be an app for indecisive people to pick activites while out with friends/family.
-Sometimes, we end up taking too much time just deciding what to do and this app will make it easier for people to decide an activity by generating a list of activities according to the user input of time, money, and distance/location.
-We are thinking of using the yelp API to come up with the initial list of businesses.
+ActivityFinder (temp name) is going to be an app  that helps indecisive individuals to pick activites while out with friends/family.
+Sometimes, we end up taking too much time to decide on what to do and this app will make it easier for people to decide an activity by generating an activity from user's lists, according to the user input of time, money, and distance/location.
+We are thinking of using the Yelp API to get general information and description of businesses/locations.

 Time spent: **X** hours spent in total

 ## User Stories(required)
--Individual:(user)
+Individual:(user)
--User can sign up
+- [] User can sign up
--User can retrieve their Lists of activities
+- [] User can retrieve their Lists of activities
--User can create an activity List
+- [] User can create an activity List
--User can add Activity into a List
+- [] User can add Activity into a List
--User can edit activity description
+- [] User can edit activity description
--User can search for description from our app (which will integrate the Yelp database) -User can edit information such as location, duration, cost, group size(big vs small group vs individual) -User can like a List from different users(so lists are public, kinda like how spotify playlists are) -User can like an Activity from his/her own List
+- [] User can search for description from our app (which will integrate the Yelp database)
+- [] User can edit information such as location, duration, cost, group size(big vs small group vs individual)
+- [] User can like a List from different users(so lists are public, kinda like how spotify playlists are)
+- [] User can like an Activity from his/her own List
--User can push a button to generate an activity from their List(s)
+- [] User can push a button to generate an activity from their List(s)

-## (the app) --> stuff we(the app admins) can do
--create database of users
--create some fake database of activities/pull stuff from yelp -save user account info

-## some cool and optional user stories
+## Optional user stories
--users can like or dislike an activity and we sort initial list of activities based on number of likes -User can choose between different random search modes:
+- [] Users can like or dislike an activity and we sort initial list of activities based on number of likes
+- [] User can choose between different random search modes:
-  -Individual Explore: from top 3 lists
+- [] Individual Explore: from top 3 lists
--User will have a profile with their list of activities(the activities they have done) and maybe even some friends list -Users can see if their friends also plan on going to the same activity, so they can go together
+- []User will have a profile with their list of activities(the activities they have done) and maybe even some friends list
+- [] Users can see if their friends also plan on going to the same activity, so they can go together

+## Database/ API
+- Create database of users
+- Create some fake database of activities/pull stuff from yelp
+- Save user account info

 ## Video Walkthrough